killerkc12/killerkc12/README.md

 ### My Experiences 🙌
 - [Web Developmet Intern (Pimpri Chinchwad College of Engineering Pune)](https://mca.pccoepune.com/) ( 2021 Sep  - 2021 Nov )
-  - Designing the college website with the team of Interns.
-  - Developing website more responsive, so user can get the feel of the content.
-  - Creating the website dynamic to changing in content will be easy for admin.
-  - Techs using : PHP, HTML, CSS, Bootstrap, MySQL.
+  - Tech used are: PHP, HTML, CSS, Bootstrap, MySQL.
+  - Build responsive and Dynamic website for the MCA departement.
+  - Implemented PHP Curl API for fetching the faculty data from database to the webpage
 - [Full Stack Developer Intern (RedPositive (OPC) Service Pvt.
 Ltd)](http://ec2-52-15-34-73.us-east-2.compute.amazonaws.com/info) ( 2020 Nov - June 2021 )
   - Technologies worked on NodeJS, ReactJS, Firebase, DynamoDB, EC2, S3.
-  - Worked on bloodcamp and timeslots for the bloodbank Restful Admin.
-FAQ CRUD and and arrangement on the Adminside.
-Desktop, Tablet and Mobile view of wholw application.
-  - Jewellery CRUD for Admin with sorting by category.
+  - Implemented FAQ section, which can be sort top 3 FAQs accordingly to priority question.
+Made CRUD and Searching and Sorting for Blood Donor, Blood Camp, FAQ.
+And Build whole application Responsive.
+  - Build Jewellery e-commerce website, implemented searching and sorting product very efficiently.
-  - Digital Menu for Restaurant api’s for all the sections and.
-Created API’s for overview of customer and food for the dayand month and years.
-Dynamic QR code creation for each venues.
+  - Digital Menu for Restaurant APIs for all the sections and.
+Created APIs for an overview of customers and food for the day and month and years.
+Dynamic QR code creation for each venue.